How much protein do you need to eat to gain muscle, lose fat and be healthy?

 Make the connection between your proteins and your calories

-Yes, it's all well and good to know how much protein to consume, but you still have to know what their share is in your diet.
+Yes, it's all very well to know how much protein to consume, but you still need to know how much of it is in your diet.

 Because if you increase the number of calories from this source, you will also have to reduce the calories from carbohydrates and fats.

-The good news is that eating more protein makes you feel fuller, which normally causes you to eat less.
-In addition, proteins accelerate the metabolism and do not promote the production of insulin, unlike carbohydrates.
+The good news is that eating more protein makes you feel fuller, which normally leads to eating less.
+In addition, protein speeds up your metabolism and does not promote insulin production, unlike carbohydrates.

-Once you know your daily caloric needs, all you have to do is subtract calories from protein.
-The rest is available for carbohydrates and lipids, knowing that lipids should represent about 25 to 30 % of your diet.
+Once you know your daily caloric needs, all you have to do is deduct the calories from proteins.
+The rest is available for carbohydrates and lipids, knowing that lipids should represent about 25 to 30 % of its diet.